trapexit/mergerfs/README.md

 * passthrough: Return EXDEV as normal.
 * rel-symlink: A relative path from the `newpath`.
-* abs-base-symlink: A absolute value using the underlying branch.
+* abs-base-symlink: An absolute value using the underlying branch.
-* abs-pool-symlink: A absolute value using the mergerfs mount point.
+* abs-pool-symlink: An absolute value using the mergerfs mount point.

 NOTE: It is possible that some applications check the file they link.
-In those cases it is possible it will error or complain.
+In those cases, it is possible it will error or complain.

 ### rename-exdev